papertrail/remote_syslog2/README.md

 ## Auto-starting at boot

-Sample init files can be found [here](https://github.com/papertrail/remote_syslog2/blob/master/examples/).
+Sample init files can be found [in the examples directory](examples/).
 You may be able to:

     $ cp examples/remote_syslog.init.d /etc/init.d/remote_syslog
     $ chmod 755 /etc/init.d/remote_syslog